guerrantif/guerrantif.github.io/_pages/cv.md

 nav: true
 nav_order: 3
 cv_pdf: guerranti_filippo_cv.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Here you can find a brief summary of my past.
+In case you want to know more about me, just download the pdf version of my CV, or get in contact with me ;)
 ---